KanimozhiMurugesan1024/Analytic-Functions/README.md

 # Shows SQL Analytic functions examples executed in Invetory datawarehouse.
-For examp[le:
+For example:
 #1.
 Ranking within the entire result
 #2.
 Ranking within a partition
 #3.
 Ranking and dense ranking within the entire result